hashmap-kz/pgdump-each/README.md

 - Dump every user database concurrently using `pg_dump`
 - Dump global objects using `pg_dumpall --globals-only`
 - Ensure all dump logs are captured per-database
-- Perform all jobs in a staging directory; mark status as OK only if all succeed.
+- Perform all jobs in a staging directory; mark status as OK only if all succeed
+- Record checksums for all files in the output directory

 ---